SAT (Digital)

 - • Calculators allowed on all Math questions (Desmos built-in).

-- • International Korea students test at IBT / SAT test centers; availability is tighter than in the US.
+- • International students test at designated SAT test centers; seat availability is tighter than in the US.

 What's different about the digital version

 Before March 2024, the SAT was a 3-hour+ paper test.
-The redesigned Digital SAT is shorter (~2h 14m), taken on a laptop or tablet via the College Board's Bluebook app, and uses section-adaptive routing: each section has two modules, and the difficulty of module 2 is determined by how you perform on module 1.
+The redesigned Digital SAT is shorter (~2h 14m), taken on a laptop or tablet via the College Board's Bluebook app, and uses section-adaptive routing: each section has two modules, and the difficulty of module 2 depends on how you perform on module 1.
 A strong module 1 unlocks a harder, higher-scoring module 2.

 Reading passages are shorter, with one question each instead of multi-question passage clusters.
-Math is calculator-allowed throughout, with Desmos graphing calculator built into the app.
+Math allows calculators throughout, with a Desmos graphing calculator built into the app.

-The SAT remains more common than the ACT among Korean international school students, largely because test-center availability in Korea is better for SAT than ACT.
-The digital format also favors students who are comfortable testing on a laptop for two hours — a population that overlaps heavily with Korea's international-school cohort.
+The SAT remains more common than the ACT among international students, largely because test-center availability outside the US is better for SAT than ACT.
+The digital format also favors students comfortable testing on a laptop for two hours.

 Related terms